pyroniasys/pyronia-linux/security/pyronia/doc/Design.md

 * Hook into file.c `pyr_path_perm()` for file access control checks

 #### Library file system sandbox
-Create a library-specific "scratch space" on the file system that can only be accessed by the specified library and the main application.
+* Create a library-specific "scratch space" on the file system that can only be accessed by the specified library and the main application.
+* Questions: file sharing between libraries
+* Is this not

 #### Subprocess exec sandbox
 Sandbox each binary that is executed by the main application or any library into its own process and track together with the main application.